-- They may cope currently with moderate difficulty, and manage with "equipment" but would ideally prefer to have a major adaptation to ensure life is "easier", i.e. a level access shower, over bath shower.
+- May cope currently with moderate difficulty and manage with "equipment", but would ideally prefer to have a major adaptation to ensure life is "easier", i.e. a level access shower, over bath shower.

 - Can manage their lives completely, but who feel they would like to have an adaptation to improve the quality and ease of their daily living.

 - They do not usually feel they have a "disability" but may have a minor difficulty managing one activity (usually the bath).
 However, they are still managing without risk to themselves.

 3.1 Where essential additional works will be required to compliment the adaptation and bring the property up to "Better Homes Standards".
 W.C.C. may consider additional works, i.e. refurbishment, if it will improve the standard of the property for the benefit of both tenant and Council.

 4.0 Communal areas

 4.1 There is no Statutory Duty to grant works to communal areas in Council property.
 However, W.C.C. recognise that where works are both essential and reasonably practical, they may consider essential access issues for individual named tenants, however this must not "disable" or "compromise" other tenants safety.

 5.1 Storage for electric wheelchairs or scooters, hard standings and cross overs: These requests are considered on individual need, and with regard to the "Fair Access to Care" criteria.
 Not supported by the Authority unless part of a care/assessment package i.e also require wheel chair use/access.

 If you are not currently in contact with Hampshire Social Services and wish to discuss your housing needs, please contact us directly for information of the services available.
 You will also receive advice to the eligibility criteria, and which is the most appropriate route to gaining these services: